The University of Kentucky puts students – and their success -- at the center of everything.

 Significant merit aid will still be offered.
 All current scholarships will be honored, including those on the UK admissions site this year.

-Beginning next year, the university will begin shifting some institutional aid to address financial need.
 The initiative aligns with UK’s Strategic Plan, which contemplates moving graduation rates to 70 percent and retention rates to 90 percent by 2020.
 The Board of Trustees unanimously adopted the Strategic Plan in October 2015.

 “We have made tremendous strides in the last five years in improving academic quality and diversity while growing the number of students we educate to meet the needs of our state and region,” said UK President Eli Capilouto.
 “But that’s not enough.
 We must move more quickly and more dramatically to impact student success.
 Unmet financial need is one of the – if not the – biggest obstacle to graduation.